-Emotional distress includes the non-physical and psychological injuries that involve a state of mental suffering, which occur as a result of the experience caused by the negligent or intentional acts of another.
+Emotional distress includes the non-physical and psychological injuries that involve a state of mental suffering.
+They occur as a result of the experience caused by the negligent or intentional acts of another.

 Mental anguish may include:

 Pain and suffering may include both physical and mental pain and suffering.
-Physical pain and suffering involve the pain caused by your actual physical injuries.
+Physical pain and suffering originate from your actual physical injuries.

 Mental pain and suffering involve the by-product of those bodily injuries, including:

 - Mental anguish